Home » Wild Edibles »

 Because it’s very sensitive to environmental toxins, we can find this beauty in areas such unpolluted old forests.
 Perhaps the presence of Lungwort is often a good indicator of an ecosystem’s health.

-IS IT EDIBLE?
+IS LUNGWORT EDIBLE?

 The leaves of Pulmonaria’s plant are harvested and air dried to find use in medicinal supplements, rather than infused and drunk as a tea.
 Leaves themselves have a bitter taste, honey and stevia are my suggestion to sweeten its teas.
 Despite the bitterness, some people eat the leaves cooked or even raw in salads, we all fortunately have different taste.